 Ron runs a first-class organization down at the Texas Baseball Ranch, and we agree on a great many things as it pertains to training pitchers.
 However, what struck me as the most impressive trait about Ron was the fact that he was extremely willing to learn and adapt to new information.
 When I challenged him (politely) about his motto: Leading the World in Objective Measurement of Baseball Skills when it came to pronation (how do you measure this?), he responded positively and wanted to work together to implement my wearable computing solutions at his location to further test his theories.

-Getting to meet and speak with Trevor Bauer (and his pitching coach, Jim Wagner – owner of ThrowZone in Santa Clarita, CA) was a great experience, as I traded information about high-speed cameras and biomechanical analysis methods we use in our lab/training facility, while they told me about all the problems they had with their cameras (which I remembered very well from my first time using them).
+Getting to meet and speak with the UCLA pitching coach, Jim Wagner (the owner of ThrowZone in Santa Clarita, CA) was a great experience, as I traded information about high-speed cameras and biomechanical analysis methods we use in our lab/training facility, while they told me about all the problems they had with their cameras (which I remembered very well from my first time using them).